What Can You Protest at GAO?

 GAO Protest Timeline and Filing Deadlines

 GAO protests do not require formal briefs for an interested party.
 However, having a GAO bid protest lawyer can have substantial benefits due to the complex and confusing protest regulations.
 For a pre-award protest, the protest timeline for filing is no later than bid closing date.
-For post-award protest, the bid protest timeline requires you to submit your challenge no later than ten days after you knew, or should have known the reason for the protest.
+For post-award protest, the government contract protest timeline requires you to submit your challenge no later than ten days after you knew, or should have known the reason for the protest.

 GAO protest letters should: